 - Add the probiotics: 4 capsuls.
 Open the capsule and pour the powdery contents over the milk (discard the capsule’s casing).
 Whisk.
 About 1 tspn of probiotic powder.

 - Chill the yogurt Place the set yogurt into the fridge and chill for at least 6 hours.
-The yogurt will become thicker as it chills.
+Your homemade dairy-free yogurt will become thicker as it chills.
 The yogurt may have separated so you will need to stir the yogurt.

-- Keep yogurt refrigerated and use within 2 weeks.
+- Keep your homemade vegan yogurt refrigerated and use within 2 weeks.